Director (Avant album)

 Director is the fourth studio album by American R&B singer Avant.
-It was released by Geffen Records on April 25, 2006 in the United States.
+It was released by Geffen Records and Interscope Records on April 25, 2006 in the United States.
 The album marked Avant's first project to include a diverse roster of collaborators, breaking away from the formular on previous album which saw musician Steve "Stone" Huff contributing most material.
 Production on Director comes courtesy of the likes of Bryan Michael Cox, Jermaine Dupri, Ron Fair, Rodney Jerkins, Tricky Stewart, and The Underdogs.

 The album received a mixed reception from critics, many of whom praised Avant's vocal performances and the album's cohesive sound but found the material too generic.
 Upon its release, Director debuted at number four on the US Billboard 200 with career-high opening sales of 123,000 copies.
 It also debuted at number one on Top R&B/Hip-Hop Albums chart, becoming Avant's first album to do so.
 Three singles were released in support of the album, including lead single "You Know What" and follow-up "4 Minutes" which became a top ten hit on the US Hot R&B/Hip-Hop Songs chart.

+Background

+Following the success of his previous albums Private Room (2003), Avant conceived his follow, Director, as a celebration of creative control and a reaffirmation of his commitment to contemporary R&B. He wrote approximately 80 percent of the album's lyrics, drawing inspiration from the themes of love, heartbreak, and reconciliation that had defined much of his career.
+Describing the project as an exploration of "the agony and ecstasy of love," Avant sought to emphasize the importance of respect, chivalry, and emotional honesty in relationships.
+He further described Director as blending an "old school flashback" with a contemporary R&B sound, citing "This Is Your Night" as embodying "the soul of R&B." He also expressed a desire to revive traditional notions of chivalry through the music on Director, commenting, "I think we've lost the chivalry in relationships" and adding that his goal was "to help men understand what a woman really needs."